 Key words: Crohn’s disease; Ulcerative colitis; Crohn’s and Colitis Knowledge Score (CCKNOW); Short Inflammatory Bowel Disease Questionnaire (SIBDQ); Health related quality of life (HRQoL).

-Core tip:
+Core tip: No prior study on inflammatory bowel disease (IBD) has attempted to determine if there is a correlation between a patient’s knowledge about his/her disease and their health related quality of life.
+Furthermore, no such study attempting to quantify a patient’s knowledge of their IBD has been performed in the United States.
+While we found no statistically significant association, we did find several predictors of a patient’s knowledge about their disease as well as disparities in knowledge.
+Through this study, we hope to bring to light these predictors and disparities in hopes of providing targeted opportunities for patient directed education tools.

-Hou JK, Turkeltaub JA McCarty TR, El-Serag HB.
+Hou JK, Turkeltaub JA, McCarty TR, El-Serag HB.
 Assessment of Disease Specific Knowledge and Health-Related Quality of Life among U.S. Military Veterans with Inflammatory Bowel Disease.
 World J Gastroenterol 2015; In press

 INTRODUCTION

-Inflammatory bowel disease (IBD) is a chronic inflammatory condition of the gastrointestinal tract resulting in a marked decrease in health related quality of life (HRQoL)[1–4].1-4 Despite advances in pharmacologic and surgical treatment strategies, patient understanding and knowledge of their disease varies widely5.5 6 Poor knowledge and understanding about IBD may impair a patient’s ability to be an active participant in his/her own management.
-In one study, only 14% of UC patients in a tertiary care hospital were aware UC was associated with an increased risk of colorectal cancer (CRC)6.7 A working knowledge of their disease and its management is essential for patients with chronic disorders such as IBD7.8 Among patients with type 1 diabetes mellitus, higher levels of patient knowledge was associated with higher medication compliance and lower glycosylated hemoglobin levels8,99,10,
+Inflammatory bowel disease (IBD) is a chronic inflammatory condition of the gastrointestinal tract resulting in a marked decrease in health related quality of life (HRQoL).1-4 Despite advances in pharmacologic and surgical treatment strategies, patient understanding and knowledge of their disease varies widely.5 It would appear that these advances have yet to translate into a meaningful improvement in patients’ understanding of their disease.6 Poor knowledge and understanding about IBD may impair a patient’s ability to be an active participant in his/her own management.
+In one study, only 14% of ulcerative colitis (UC) patients in a tertiary care hospital were aware UC was associated with an increased risk of colorectal cancer (CRC).7 A working knowledge of their disease and its management is essential for patients with chronic disorders such as IBD.8 Among patients with type 1 diabetes mellitus, higher levels of patient knowledge were associated with higher medication compliance and lower glycosylated hemoglobin levels.9,10

-Although a validated patient knowledge score for IBD has been developed, (the Crohn’s and Colitis Knowledge Score (CCKNOW)) IBD patient knowledge has not been assessed in the United States (U.S.) patient population, nor has it been studied in relationship to HRQoL.
-11Prior studies in the United Kingdom have demonstrated considerable gaps in patient knowledge specifically in medication options and IBD related complications7.8 12,13Disease related knowledge of IBD among patients may affect adherence to medications or coping skills, and hence affect HRQoL.
+Although a validated patient knowledge score for IBD has been developed (the Crohn’s and Colitis Knowledge Score (CCKNOW), IBD patient knowledge has not been assessed in the United States (U.S.) patient population, nor has it been studied in relationship to HRQoL.
+Prior studies in the United Kingdom have demonstrated considerable gaps in patient knowledge specifically in medication options and IBD related complications.8 Demographic and disease-related factors may potentially be used to identify patients at risk for non-adherence, though published studies have reported conflicting data.12,13 Additionally, disease related knowledge of IBD among patients may affect adherence to medications or coping skills, and hence affect HRQoL.

 We hypothesized that IBD-specific knowledge is associated HRQoL.
-The aim of this study was to identify associated patient and disease related factors associated with IBD knowledge.
-Secondary aims of this study were to quantify disease related knowledge among U.S. Military Veterans with IBD receiving care from the Veterans Affairs (VA) health system and to assess the association between knowledge and HRQoL.
+The primary aim of this study was to identify associated patient and disease related factors associated with IBD knowledge.
+Secondary aims of this study were to quantify disease related knowledge among U.S. military veterans with IBD receiving care from the Veterans Affairs (VA) health system and to assess the association between knowledge and HRQoL.
 Identification of deficits by knowledge domain may provide opportunities for focused interventional patient education, and provide a baseline measurement against which future programs can be measured.

 Materials and Methods: